 Alcohol junk science promoters and believers try to influence laws and public policy.
 For example, the New York State Assembly‘s Committee on Alcoholism and Drug Abuse held hearings.
-It wanted to know whether or not alcohol advertising has an effect on youthful drinking.
+It wanted to know whether or not alcohol ads has an effect on youthful drinking.
 And, if so, what action the Assembly should take.

 The scientific facts don’t support those who opposed alcohol ads.
-Therefore, they were forced to rely on anecdotes, emotional appeals, impressions, beliefs, and extensive use of “junk science.”
+So they were forced to rely on anecdotes, emotional appeals, impressions, beliefs, and extensive use of “junk science.”
 Of course there were testimonials, without which no tent meeting would be complete.

 The true believers made great use of correlations.
 But these never, even once, proved anything.
 We know that increased consumption of ice cream is correlated with an increase in drownings.
 But that doesn’t mean that eating ice cream causes people to drown.
-People are more likely to both eat ice cream and to go swimming (and sometimes drown) in warm weather.
+People are more likely to both eat ice cream and to go swimming (and sometimes drown) in hot weather.

 The junk science congregation tended to have its own vocabulary.
 Its meanings were different from the “outside world.”
 For example, much was made of alcohol ads appearing in youth-oriented magazines.
 To most people a youth-oriented magazine would have at least a majority of youthful readers.
 But to be clearly youth-oriented, perhaps the readership should be two-thirds young people, or perhaps three-fourths.
 Would you believe that anything above 15.8% youthful readership was defined as a youth-oriented magazine?!

 The misuse of language to persuade was pervasive.
 For example, believers defined the term” binge” so loosely that a so-called binge drinker could be completely sober.
-Similarly, 20-year-old married adults serving their country in the military would be “kids.”
+And 20-year-old married adults serving their country in the military would be “kids.”
 Persuading others rather than presenting facts accurately is the goal of junk science.

 A the end of the day, the faithful alcohol junk science promoters went home.
 They returned to the Center for Addiction and Substance Abuse and the Center for Science in the Public Interest.
 To the Center on Alcohol Marketing and Youth, and other bastions of committed believers.
 There they could refresh their zeal to convert non-believers.